akristiansson/akristiansson.github.io/_posts/2021-03-15-functional-m.md

 ## Pipes in Power Query

-We don't have the ability to implement new unary operators in Power Query/M (that is operators that sit in between its inputs, such as `+` or `-`) but as the language is functional we can come up with a pretty slick pretend solution.
+We don't have the ability to implement new infix operators in Power Query/M (that is operators that sit in between its inputs, such as `+`, `-` or `and`) but as the language is functional we can come up with a pretty slick alternative.

 The corresponding M syntax will look like this: